nent/nent/packages/core/src/components/n-presentation/readme.md

   * Background Music
   * Voice-overs
 - Supports [actions](/actions):
-  * At route entrance
   * At a given time
-  * At a given user interaction
+  * When a presentation is complete
-  * Before route exit
 - Built-in timer & optional duration:
   * Synced to video (respecting scrub, pause, etc)
     - OR -